blueriver/docker-muracms/README.md

 Unless you've modified any of the `docker-compose.yml` files, the information outlined below for each example should be correct.
 Feel free to inspect the `docker-compose.yml` files to confirm, and/or to modify as desired.

 ### [**blueriver-muracms-mysql**](https://github.com/blueriver/docker-muracms/tree/master/examples/blueriver-muracms-mysql)

+This example uses the "Official" Mura CMS Docker image as the base image.
+It abstracts the Mura CMS core files, and includes host directories under the `www` directory for editing `modules`, `plugins`, `sites`, and `themes`.
+The MySQL database image is added in the [`docker-compose.yml`](https://github.com/blueriver/docker-muracms/blob/master/examples/blueriver-muracms-mysql/docker-compose.yml) file.
+To run this example "as-is", you should be able to simply run `$ docker-compose up` from within the `examples/blueriver-muracms-mysql` directory.

 * Website:
     * Image: ["Official" Mura CMS Docker Image (blueriver/muracms:latest)](https://hub.docker.com/r/blueriver/muracms/)
     * Domain: http://localhost:8001